JaedanC/PythonTutorial/docs/Advanced.md

 >>>> Recursion is when you run the same function from inside the function.
 >>>>> Recursion is when you run the same function from inside the function.

 Recursion is specifically to do with functions and how you can call them.
-Understanding recursion though first requires you to understand what "The Stack" is.
+Understanding recursion though first requires you to understand what the "call stack" is.
 Whenever a function is called in Python, the existing state of the program is stored in a place in memory called the stack.
 I will represent the stack as a table.

 | Frame | Stack |
 | ----- | ----- |